nano-o/streamlet/README.md

 - A block is notarized when it has gathered votes from a quorum in the same epoch, and a chain is notarized when all its blocks, except the genesis block, are notarized.
 - When a notarized chain includes three adjacent blocks with consecutive epoch numbers, the prefix of the chain up to the second of those 3 blocks is considered final.

+Process proceed from one epoch to the next through unspecified means.
-In practice, a process may switch epoch using a real-time clock (e.g. each epoch lasting 5 seconds), or processes may use a synchronizer sub-protocol.
+In practice, a process may increment its epoch using a real-time clock (e.g. each epoch lasting 5 seconds), or processes may use a synchronizer sub-protocol.
+The synchronizer approach is more robust than simply relying on clocks, and it is used by many deployed protocols.
-This later approach is employed by many deployed protocols and dates back to the [pioneering work of Dwork, Lynch, and Stockmeyer](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) in the 1980s.
+Surprisingly, it dates back to the [pioneering work of Dwork, Lynch, and Stockmeyer](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) in the 1980s.
 For a recent treatment, see [Gotsman et al.](https://arxiv.org/abs/2008.04167).

+## Example scenario

 For example, this is a possible scenario:
 * In epoch 1, the leader proposes `<< <<1, tx1>> >>` but not enough processes receive the proposal, and `<< <<1, tx1>> >>` is not notarized.